Darelbi/Digital-Laws-Proposal/Artificial Intelligence Regulation Act/AI Act/README.md

 collected, processed, and used.
 This must include which AI-based services are actually employed.

 - **Right to Access**: Users can request access to their data that has been processed by AI systems and which kind of data was it generated from it.
 Entities must provide this information in a clear and understandable format.
 This include data that has been received by third parties, even in the case it was not memorized permanently before this law.

 - **Right to Rectification**: Users have the right to request corrections to any inaccurate or incomplete data processed by AI systems.
 Especially if that data was used to infer political or religious orientation.

 - **Right to Erasure**: Users can request the deletion of their data from AI systems if it is no longer necessary for the purposes for which it was collected or if they withdraw their consent.
-Due to the nature of AI systems that put all collected data together in one complex and costly object from which the extraction of original data is not easily viable, deletion happens at most 6 months after the moment of the request.
+Due to the nature of AI systems that put all collected data together in one complex and costly object from which the extraction of original data is not easily viable, deletion happens at most 6 months after the moment of the request (Already enforced by other points).

+- **Right to Notification**: Users have the right to be notified promptly if their data is breached or misused.
+The same right apply if the the entity found it was not adhering to Artificial Intelligence Regulation Act.

 # User Recourse:
 ______